SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

 If the task seems to be a recurring contribution

 You can use the  Add Task Name to Conf … button to allow similar task names to be rewarded again.

+Remove all unrecurring words and labels (like date and token amounts)